 Since October 2016 the Ecole Blondeau has been at the forefront of a research programme in partnership with the INRA (National institute for agricultural research) and the Normandy Region.
-Jocelyne Porcher is the director of the programm, known as CHEVALEDUC.
-The main thrust of the research is on the development of new and effective alternative methods of training young horses in order to maintain the safety of professionals in the world of equitation and to respond to the needs of the animal’s well-being whilst at work.
+Jocelyne Porcher is the director of the programme, known as CHEVALEDUC.
+The main thrust of the research is on the development of new and effective alternative methods of training young horses in order to maintain the safety of professionals in the world of equitation and to respond at the question of mental and physical health of the horse and the man at work.

 Public opinion today is sensitive to respect for animals and requires professions that work with them to re-examine their working practices.
 Hence the equine world is increasingly under scrutiny by the population, which is questioning the quality of the working relationship with horses.
 Animal welfare is studied within equine organisations from the point of view of the living conditions of domestic horses.
 And yet following the pattern set out in Travail Animal (Jocelyne Porcher ANR COW INRA) we are exploring the quality of the relationship between riders and young horses at the beginning of their learning process.
 Professionals in the field have difficulty when faced with the behaviour of horses that have been deprived of good basic education - a situation which carries with it some behavioural characteristics that could be dangerous for both man and animal.
 It is the need for coherence in training the young horse and the person that concerns us here.
 The horses in question are those destined for racing, be it flat, steeplechase, trotting, Olympic disciplines or for leisure alone.
 This programme is the opportunity to show the importance of harmonising the education of young horses and easing their first interaction with humans within their common working environment.
 Once established as an initial training programme this learning process will become a guarantee of professionalism in an activity that is not yet recognised as an independent speciality.